 required to purchase tax stamps from DOR and apply a stamp to each pack of cigarettes.

 How to purchase cigarette tax stamps

-A cigarette distributor can purchase stamps on credit or COD.
+A cigarette distributor can purchase stamps on credit or COD (Cash on delivery).
 To purchase stamps on credit a distributor must have enough security on file to cover their stamp purchase amount and must submit payment along with their monthly cigarette tax returns on or before the 15th day after the month they receive the stamps.
 A cigarette distributor who purchases stamps on COD must pay for the stamps prior to being issued the stamps by DOR.

 Discount plus printing and Shipping Charges [sec.
 139.32, Wis.
 Stats.]

 - As a distributor, you receive a 0.8% tax discount when you purchase stamps to help offset the costs you incur when you apply the stamps to packs of cigarettes [sec.
 139.32(5), Wis.
 Stats.].

 - As a distributor, you are responsible for the costs associated with printing and shipping the stamps [sec.
 139.32(5m), Wis.
 Stats.].

 - If you have questions about stamps, call (608) 266-3282.